Tiggilyboo/website/content/blog/WAPIQ.md

 Right, so this is where it gets interesting: This creates a new response called `Place` with our previously created `GooglePlaces` API.
 Within this scope, we reference our declared `search` GET request. `Place` returns 5 fields: id, name, types, location, and address.
 If we were to map another response that still fills `search` we can add another scoped action within our MAP block.
 But for now, we map these fields with JSON paths.

-**More on JSON Paths**
+**JSON Paths?**
+Let's use the below as an example:
 ```wapiq
 "location" `results.geometry.location`
 ```
-Alright, so in our expected Google Places API, we expect a JSON response that looks similar to this:
+Alright, so in our standard Google Places API response, we expect a JSON response that looks similar to this:
 ```json
 {
   "results": [